oracle/truffleruby/doc/user/compatibility.md

 Additionally, TruffleRuby defines

-- `Truffle.revision` which is the Git commit hash
+- `TruffleRuby.revision` which is the Git commit hash

 ## Features entirely missing